pschaus/book_lepl1402/source/part3.rst

 .. tip::
-    It is quite frequent to have time complexity larger than the space complexity for an algorithm but the opposite is not true, at least for the auxiliary space complexity.
+    It is quite frequent to have time complexity that is larger than the space complexity for an algorithm.
+But the opposite is not true, at least for the auxiliary space complexity.
-    The time complexity is necessarily at least the one of the auxiliary space complexity since you always need the same order as elementary steps as the one of the consumed memory.
+    The time complexity is necessarily at least the one of the auxiliary space complexity, because you always need the same order as elementary steps as the one of the consumed memory.

 .. tip::
-    When an uncatched exception occurs, you can also visualize the output, the execution stack of the successive calls from the main method up to the line of code that caused the exception to be thrown.
+    When an uncaught exception occurs, you can also visualize the output, the execution stack of the successive calls from the main method up to the line of code that caused the exception to be thrown.